Skip to main content

 Quick Answer: Use @Composable annotation on any function that creates UI elements or calls other @Composable functions.
 Think of it as a “UI creation passport” - without it, functions can’t enter the UI creation zone.

-Whether you’re migrating from XML Views, transitioning from Unity to Android development, or starting fresh with Compose, this post will help you understand the @Composable annotation once and for all.
-No more mysterious compiler errors, no more “why doesn’t this work?” moments—just clear, confident Compose code.
-Master annotations first, then dive into advanced state management patterns and Kotlin null safety best practices.
+This guide clarifies the @Composable annotation rules and demonstrates proper usage patterns.
+Whether you’re migrating from XML Views, transitioning from Unity to Android development, or starting fresh with Compose, understanding these annotation requirements is essential.
+Master annotations first, then explore expert state management patterns and Kotlin null safety best practices.

 New Compose developers often write code like this and then stare at their screen in confusion when it won’t compile: